An explicit algorithm for normal forms in small overlap monoids: Possible prefix algorithm

-\begin{prop} If $w_0\in A ^*$ and $p$ is piece and a possible prefix of $w_0$, then \textbf{ReplacePrefix($w_0, p$)} returns a word that is equivalent to $w_0$ and has prefix $p$ in $O(|w_0|)$ time. \end{prop}
+\begin{prop} If $w_0, p \in A ^*$ are such that $p$ is piece and a possible prefix of $w_0$, then \textbf{ReplacePrefix($w_0, p$)} returns a word that is equivalent to $w_0$ and has prefix $p$ in $O(|w_0|)$ time, given the suffix tree for the relation words in $R$. \end{prop}

 \begin{proof} We will prove that the algorithm returns the correct result using induction on the number $k$ of recursive calls in line 2.
-Note that if $p$ is a possible prefix of $w$ and $w$ contains no relation words, then $p$ is a prefix of $w$.
-On the other hand, if $p$ is not a prefix of $w$, then $w$ must contain a relation word, and hence a clean overlap prefix.
+Note that if $p$ is a possible prefix of $w_0$ and $w_0$ contains no relation words, then $p$ is a prefix of $w_0$.
+On the other hand, if $p$ is not a prefix of $w_0$, then $w_0$ must contain a relation word, and hence a clean overlap prefix.

 We first consider the base case, when $k=0$.
-Let $p$ be a piece and $w$ a word such that \textbf{ReplacePrefix}($w,p$) terminates without making a recursive call.
-This only happens in case $p$ is already a prefix of $w$ and the algorithm returns $w$ in line 5, hence the result is correct.
+Let $p$ be a piece and $w_0$ a word such that \textbf{ReplacePrefix}($w_0,p$) terminates without making a recursive call.
+This only happens in case $p$ is already a prefix of $w_0$ and the algorithm returns $w_0$ in line 5.
+Hence when $k = 0$ the word returned by \textbf{ReplacePrefix}($w_0,p$) is $w_0$ and has prefix $p$.

 Next, we let $k>0$ and assume that the algorithm returns the correct result when termination occurs after strictly fewer than $k$ recursive calls.
-Now let $p$ be a piece and $w$ a word such that \textbf{ReplacePrefix}($w,p$) terminates after $k$ recursive calls.
+Now let $p$ be a piece and $w_0$ a word such that \textbf{ReplacePrefix}($w_0,p$) terminates after $k$ recursive calls.
 It suffices to prove that the first recursive call returns the correct output.